xsyncio/sierra-dev/docs/installation.md

 ### Common Issues

-??? error "Command not found: sierra-sdk"
+??? error "Command not found: sierra-dev"
     **Problem:** Sierra SDK not in PATH or venv not activated

     **Solutions:**